-The risk management function defines suitable strategies and concepts for the control of the identified risks, which include both the conscious taking of risks and the implementation of control measures in the sense of risk mitigation, protection, transfer and diversification of all identified and analyzed risks.
-The risk minimization ensures that the risks who actually incurs are compatible with the risk strategy or the risk-bearing capacity.
+The risk management function defines suitable strategies and concepts for the control of the identified risks, which include both the conscious taking of risks and the implementation of control measures in the sense of risk mitigation, protection, transfer and -diversification of all identified and analyzed risks.
+The risk minimization ensures that the risks actually incurred are always compatible with the risk strategy or the risk-bearing capacity.